Services

-Use elaboration activities to stimulate engagement in the extended ministerial field of study code (face-to-face and online)
+Using processing activities to stimulate engagement in the extended classroom (in person and online)

 Speaker Susanna Sancassani, Head of METID at Politecnico di Milano, expert in e-learning and e-collaboration

-Stimulating the elaboration of the proposed concepts in the classroom is a key strategy to facilitate memorization, but also a better understanding of complex contents.
-In the extended ministerial field of study code, it can become an opportunity to activate ministerial field of study code and facilitate exchanges between lecturer, classroom students and online students.
-How can this type of activity be integrated into teaching?
-What role can technological "mediators" play?
+Stimulating the processing of the proposed concepts in the classroom is a key strategy for facilitating memorisation, but also a better understanding of complex content.
+In the extended classroom, it can become an opportunity to activate the class and to facilitate exchanges between the lecturer, students in the classroom and online students.
+How can activities of this kind be integrated into teaching?
+What role can technological “mediators” play?

 Alan Crivellari, author of Effective Scientific Presentations: The Winning Formula.

-The seminar describes the key elements of an effective presentation by providing information, practical exercises, and plenty of opportunities for discussion.
-Participants will learn how to hone their skills as presenters, how to plan and structure an effective presentation, increasing the effectiveness of their lessons.
+The seminar describes the key elements of an effective presentation, providing information, practical exercises and numerous opportunities for discussion.
+Participants will learn how to refine their skills as presenters, how to plan and structure an effective presentation, increasing the effectiveness of their lessons.

 How Flexible is HyFlex?
 Hybrid and Flexible Active Learning and Teaching in Today's University Classrooms